-Speech 3: Persuasive Speech (Monroe's Motivated Sequence) (5-6 minutes)
+Speech 3: Problem-Solution Speech-Monroe's Motivated Sequence (5-6 minutes)

 This is a 5-6 minute action-oriented persuasive speech.
-The purpose of the persuasive speech is to influence the audience's beliefs or actions.
-The speech should contain the five steps in the Monroe's Motivated Sequence, including specific action steps the audience can take.
+The purpose of the problem-solution speech is to influence the audience's beliefs or actions.
+The speech should contain a problem and solutions to the problem, including action steps the audience can take.
 Possible topics include influencing classmates to donate blood, start/increase flossing, exercise more or eat healthier, sponsor a child, get involved with a charity, adopt a pet etc. You are required to present within the time limit, using a speaking outline of no more than five note cards (one side only).
-You are to verbally cite no fewer than four different sources (only two may be from the internet) and use three or more types of amplification or supporting materials.
-No visual aid is required, but please keep in mind that a visual aid can be a very effective way to persuade your audience to act on your topic.
+You are to verbally cite no fewer than four different sources (only two may be from websites, not including journal articles or scholarly works) and use three or more types of amplification or supporting materials.
+A visual aid (PowerPoint slides) are required for this speech.